stkmt/PotentialMap_BVSx/README.md

 Arg8    : if use sigmoid function, True or False (if Arg6 equals False, you should use this.  def: False)
 Arg9    : sigmoid width [ang] (def: 5.0)
 Arg10   : sigmoid shift [ang] (def: 3.0)

+- output
+_BVSxmap.rho_  <--  the file to visualize diffusion pathways on VESTA
+_BVSx_xyzp.dat_  <--  the file to caluculate potential curve and migration barrier by percolation theory

 ## License